MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-guide.md

 ### PolyBase uses

-PolyBase enables the following scenarios in SQL Server:
+PolyBase enables the following scenarios in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]:

-- **Query data stored in Hadoop from a SQL Server instance or PDW.** Users are storing data in cost-effective distributed and scalable systems, such as Hadoop.
+- **Query data stored in Hadoop from a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance or PDW.** Users are storing data in cost-effective distributed and scalable systems, such as Hadoop.
 PolyBase makes it easy to query the data by using T-SQL.

 - **Query data stored in Azure Blob Storage.** Azure blob storage is a convenient place to store data for use by Azure services.
 PolyBase makes it easy to access the data by using T-SQL.

 - **Import data from Hadoop, Azure Blob Storage, or Azure Data Lake Store.** Leverage the speed of Microsoft SQL's columnstore technology and analysis capabilities by importing data from Hadoop, Azure Blob Storage, or Azure Data Lake Store into relational tables.
 There is no need for a separate ETL or import tool.

 - **Export data to Hadoop, Azure Blob Storage, or Azure Data Lake Store.** Archive data to Hadoop, Azure Blob Storage, or Azure Data Lake Store to achieve cost-effective storage and keep it online for easy access.

-- **Integrate with BI tools.** Use PolyBase with Microsoft's business intelligence and analysis stack, or use any third party tools that are compatible with SQL Server.
+- **Integrate with BI tools.** Use PolyBase with Microsoft's business intelligence and analysis stack, or use any third-party tools that are compatible with [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

 ## Performance

 - **Push computation to Hadoop.** The query optimizer makes a cost-based decision to push computation to Hadoop, if that will improve query performance.
 The query optimizer uses statistics on external tables to make the cost-based decision.
 Pushing computation creates MapReduce jobs and leverages Hadoop's distributed computational resources.

-- **Scale compute resources.** To improve query performance, you can use SQL Server [PolyBase scale-out groups](../../relational-databases/polybase/polybase-scale-out-groups.md).
-This enables parallel data transfer between SQL Server instances and Hadoop nodes, and it adds compute resources for operating on the external data.
+- **Scale compute resources.** To improve query performance, you can use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [PolyBase scale-out groups](../../relational-databases/polybase/polybase-scale-out-groups.md).
+This enables parallel data transfer between [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instances and Hadoop nodes, and it adds compute resources for operating on the external data.

 ## Next steps

-Before using PolyBase, you must [install the PolyBase feature](polybase-installation.md).
+Before using PolyBase, you must [install PolyBase on Windows](polybase-installation.md) or [install PolyBase on Linux](polybase-linux-setup.md).
 Then see the following configuration guides depending on your data source:

 - [Hadoop](polybase-configure-hadoop.md)
 - [Azure Blob Storage](polybase-configure-azure-blob-storage.md)